What is AEPS and Why is it Important for You?

 - Confirm the Transaction: Once your iris is successfully matched, the transaction will be processed.

-Banking Services You Can Do with Iris Scan AEPS
+Banking Services Available Through Iris Scan AEPS

 With Iris Scan AEPS, you can perform several important banking services easily and securely.